-MDA and Navy plans are now procuring a more capable terminal-phase BMD interceptor based on the SM-6 air defense missile (the successor to the SM-2 air defense missile).
-The SM-6 is a dual-capability missile that can be used for either air defense (i.e., countering aircraft and antiship cruise missiles) or ballistic missile defense.
+MDA and the Navy are now procuring a more capable terminal-phase (endo-atmospheric intercept) BMD interceptor based on the SM-6 air defense missile (the successor to the SM-2 air defense missile).
+The SM-6 is a dual-capability missile that can be used for either air defense (i.e., countering aircraft and anti-ship cruise missiles) or ballistic missile defense.